-The best way to sell a house is either via the Multiple Listing Service (MLS) or through a pocket listing.
+One of the best ways to sell a house is either via the Multiple Listing Service (MLS) or through a pocket listing.
 I wouldn’t go the self-listing route, unless you are a licensed real estate agent, a real estate attorney, or already have a buyer lined up.
 There’s too much at stake, especially now.

 In normal times, the MLS is the regular way most people sell their homes.
+Listing on the MLS gets the most amount of eyeballs on your property, which should give you the highest chance of getting the highest price.
 But we are certainly not living in normal times.
 Therefore, it may be wise for sellers to consider selling through a pocket listing first.

 A pocket listing is a type of real estate listing that is retained by a listing broker and not made public on the multiple listing service.